robotframework/robotframework-RFCP-syllabus/basics.md

 ### Test case/task structure

 In Robot Framework, test cases/tasks are defined using a clear and readable syntax.
 A test case/task typically consists of a test case/task name, optional documentation and a sequence of keywords that describe the steps and actions to be performed.
 [[User Guide: Test case syntax][UG Test case syntax]]

 #### Keyword driven testing style

 _Keyword-driven_ testing (not applicable to RPA) is a software testing approach in which test cases are designed and organized based on keywords or commands.
 These keywords represent specific actions or operations that the testing team wants to perform on a System Under Test (SUT).
 The keyword-driven style of testing is particularly useful in test automation but can also be applied in manual testing.
 [[User Guide: Keyword driven style][UG Keyword Driven Style]]

 #### Data-driven testing style

 _Data-driven_ testing (not applicable to RPA) is a software testing approach in which test cases are designed to be executed with multiple sets of test data.
 Instead of creating individual test cases for each data set, a single test case is designed to be reusable, and the test data is provided separately.
 This approach allows for thorough testing of various scenarios and combinations of test data with minimal duplication of test case logic.
 [[User Guide: Data driven style][UG Data-driven style]]

 #### Behavior driven testing style

 _Behavior Driven Development (BDD) style_ specification (not applicable to RPA) starts with describing the behavior or functionality that the software should exhibit.
 This is typically performed in a plain, natural language that is easily understandable by all stakeholders, including non-technical team members.
 The behavior is often described in the form of scenarios or user stories and using the format Given...When...Then.
 [[User Guide: Behavior data driven style][UG BDD style]]

 ### Imports

 All test cases/tasks can use keywords or resources from some library or file.
 There are three types of imports: libraries, resources and variable files.

 Variable files are **Not** in the scope of this exam.

 #### Libraries

 Libraries are imported using the `Library` setting.
 It is possible to import libraries in suite files, resource files and suite initialization files.

  The `Import library` keyword also exists which can be used.
  Keywords from the imported library are available in the suite where it is used.

 _Standard libraries_ are distributed with Robot Framework.
 `Builtin` library is taken into use automatically and thus its keywords are always available.
 Other standard libraries are imported as any other libraries.
-In addition to the normal standard libraries, there is also the `Remote library` which is entirely different than other standard libraries; it does not have any keywords of its own, but it works as a proxy between Robot Framework and actual library implementations.
+In addition to the normal standard libraries, there is also the `Remote library` which is entirely different than other standard libraries;
+it does not have any keywords of its own, but it works as a proxy between Robot Framework and actual library implementations.

 _External libraries_ are not packaged with the core framework.
 The Robot Framework open source community has implemented several generic libraries, such as `SeleniumLibrary` and `SwingLibrary`.
 Generic and custom libraries can also be implemented by teams using Robot Framework.
 [[User Guide: Using test libraries][UG Using test libraries]]

 #### Resources

 Resource files provide a mechanism for sharing keywords and variables.
 These files cannot contain tests or tasks.
 A resource file is taken into use via the `Resource` settings by specifying a path to the file as an argument.
 [[User Guide: Using resources and variable files][UG Using resources and variable files]]

 ### Arguments

 Keywords can accept zero or more arguments and some arguments may have default values. [[User Guide: Using arguments][UG Using arguments]]

 Varargs and kwargs are **Not** in the scope of this exam.

 #### Positional arguments

 Most keywords have a certain number of arguments which must always be given.
-It is important to have exactly the same number of arguments as specified in the keyword documentation.
 Using too few, or too many, arguments will result in an error.
 [[User Guide: Positional arguments][UG Positional arguments]]

+**TODO** : this is not really correct.

 #### Named arguments

 The _named argument_ syntax makes using arguments with default values more flexible, and allows explicitly labeling what a certain argument value means.
 Technically-named arguments work exactly the same as keyword arguments in Python.
 The relative order of the named arguments does not matter.
 Using normal positional arguments after named arguments does not work.
 [[User Guide: Named arguments][UG Named arguments]]

 #### Embedded arguments

 _Embedded arguments_ are specified into keyword names.
 The arguments used in the name are naturally available inside the keyword and they have different values depending on how the keyword is called.
 [[User Guide: Embedding argument into keyword names][UG Embedding argument into keyword names]]

 ### Setup and teardown

 _Test setup_ is executed before a test case/task and _teardown_ afterwards.
 They are just normal keywords with possible arguments.
 Setup and teardown can be executed with multiple keywords using the Builtin keyword, `Run keywords`.

 Teardown is used for clean-up activities that must be completed, regardless of the test case/task status.
 It can be also executed when a test case fails.
 All the keywords in the teardown are executed, even if one of them fails.
 Continue on failure functionality is by default in teardown.
 [[User Guide: Setup and teardown][UG Setup and teardown]], [[User Guide: Continue on failure][UG Continue on failure]]

+**TODO** not correct Setup and Teardown can also have named args

 ### Documentation

 A test case/task can be documented by the `[Document]` setting.
 This allows free-form documentation for a test case.
 Documentation is shown in the command line and in the resulting logs and reports.
 Documentation can be divided to several rows using the syntax `(...)`.
-[[User Guide: Test case naming and documentation][UG Test case naming and documentation]],
-[[User Guide: Dividing data to several rows][UG Dividing data to several rows]]
+[[User Guide: Test case naming and documentation][UG Test case naming and documentation]], [[User Guide: Dividing data to several rows][UG Dividing data to several rows]]

 ### Tags

 Tags are a simple, powerful mechanism for classifying test cases/tasks and user keywords.
 Tags are free-text and Robot Framework itself has no special interpretation for them (except for some certain reserved tags).

 They can be used to exclude and include, as well as to skip cases.
 Tags are shown in the test reports, logs and in the input data.
 Statistics relating to test cases/RPA tasks (total, passed, failed and skipped) are automatically collected based on them.

 There is also an option for tests/tasks to indicate they should not receive certain globally-specified tags, by using the `-tag` syntax with their `[Tags]` setting (instead of using a separate setting which tests/tasks can override).
 [[User Guide: Tagging test cases][UG Tagging test cases]]

 ### Comments

 Lines can be commented with hash (```#```) for more information.
 This should be avoided because input data, signatures (suite, test case/task, keyword and library code names along with their arguments) should be descriptive.

 ### Escaping

 The escape character in Robot Framework input data is the backslash (`\`).
 Additionally, the built-in variables `${EMPTY}` and  `${SPACE}` can often be used for escaping also.
 [[User Guide: Escaping][UG Escaping]]

 ## SUITE STRUCTURE

 Test cases/RPA tasks are created in suite files, which can be organized into directories.
 These files and directories create a hierarchical test suite structure.
 Test suite directories can be initialized with initialization files.
 [[User Guide: Creating test suites][UG Creating test suites]]

 Metadata is **Not** in the scope of this exam.